DylanGore/WebAppDev2-Assignment/README.md

 ## Running the API - Development

-The API can be run in development mode by running
+The API can be run in development mode by running:

 ```bash
 npm run dev